eduMFA/eduMFA/doc/webui/index.rst

 .. index:: dashboard

-Starting with version 3.4, eduMFA includes a basic dashboard, which can be enabled by the WebUI policy :ref:`webui_admin_dashboard`.
+eduMFA includes a basic dashboard, which can be enabled by the WebUI policy :ref:`webui_admin_dashboard`.
 The dashboard will be displayed as a starting page for administrators and contains information about token numbers, authentication requests, recent administrative changes, policies, event handlers and subscriptions.
 It uses the usual